L&HCRT is a member of the Staffordshire Waterways Group

 Read more here

-Left - An artist’s impression by Andrew Wood looking towards the southern bypass with the new canal tunnel on the left and the new road bridge on the right.
+Left - An artist’s impression by Peter Buck and Andrew Wood looking towards the southern bypass with the new canal tunnel on the left and the new road bridge on the right.

 A culvert has already been installed under the roundabout on the opposite side of the railway embankment to connect with the new tunnel.